-The actuarial methods and assumptions used in the 2020 valuation are the same as those used in prior year except for updating the mortality table to the recently published PubG-2010 Mortality Table projected forward with MP-2019 (separate tables for disabled lives and Contingent Survivors); decreasing investment rate of return to 6.25 percent; increasing salary scale assumption to 3 percent.
+The actuarial methods and assumptions used in the 2021 valuation are the same as those used in prior year except for updating the mortality table to the recently published PubG-2010 Mortality Table projected forward with MP-2020 (separate tables for disabled lives and Contingent Survivors).
 The optional form election, termination rate, retirement rates and disability rates were updated based on the latest experience study dated April 8, 2020.

-The mortality improvement projection scale is updated from MP-2018 to MP-2019 to reflect the latest (October 2019) Society of Actuaries Public Plans Mortality Study in anticipation of future mortality experience.
+The mortality improvement projection scale is updated from MP-2019 to MP-2020 to reflect the latest Society of Actuaries Public Plans Mortality Study in anticipation of future mortality experience.